What problems does intelligent document processing solve?

-All file formats
+1. “Reads” all file formats

 Documents aren’t just paper forms and PDFs.
 Business documents come in all formats.
 This includes images, emails, text messages, online form submissions, and even code.
 Intelligent document processing can read all formats — with a clear understanding of every word — faster and more accurately than traditional automation software.

 Essential data can be stored in many ways, which presents several challenges.
 There are documents with structure, and there are documents with less structure.
 Structured documents, such as forms, require less advanced technology.
 Semi-structured and unstructured documents, such as long-form content or images of blurry text, require more sophisticated AI.

 Unstructured documents are completely “unfixed,” so they don’t follow rules or fixed layouts that computer software applications typically use to identify them.
 No matter which type of document your organization handles, intelligent document processing uses next-gen AI technology to scan content and interpret context from any structured, semi-structured, or unstructured document.

 3. Extracts handwriting and signatures